mdeniz/marcus_bikes/README.md

 * **Customizable Attribute**

-  A customizable attribute is the definition of the attribute that the client will select options from.
+  A customizable attribute is the definition of the attribute that the customer will select options from.
 Eg: "Size" can be a customizable attribute.

   *Table definition* ([source code](db/migrate/20241130095940_create_customizable_attributes.rb)):